kirbs-btw/b25-model/README.md

 CBOW will be the main focuse here at

+It's possible that I need to implement my own model for embedding those words of the playlist to let the context window slip.

 Following step would be to get the embedding algorithms working with mp3 data.